INTERMAGNET/IMBOT/documentation/README_install.md

    modify analysisminuteYEAR.sh:
    OBSTESTLIST="WIC"
    OBSLIST="WIC,CLF"      e.g. OBSLIST="WIC"
-   -> only managerreport for CLF, full report for WIC
+   -> only managerreport for CLF, full report for WIC (contained in OBSTESTLIST)

 4. Partial testmode:
    Running for all observatories listed in refereelist_minute (full report for selected)